A loophole for FastPass+ that Walt Disney World guests have been using to cheat the…

-Like we already pointed out, paid FastPass already exists in Disneyland California and Shanghai Disneyland, so Disney has seen that guests will buy it, and they have experience in how to implement it.
+Like we already pointed out, paid FastPass already exists in Disneyland California, Shanghai Disneyland, and Disneyland Paris, so the company has seen that guests will buy it, and they have experience in how to implement it.

 How Would It Work?

-It’s believed that the paid FastPass system could be connected to the new Genie App that Disney announced at the D23 Expo.
-This app is supposed to be intellegence-driven and help you make planning decisions for your Walt Disney World vacation based on your wants and needs.
+It’s believed that the paid FastPass system could be connected to the new Genie Trip Planning App that Disney announced at the D23 Expo.
+This app is supposed to be intelligence-driven and help you make planning decisions for your Walt Disney World vacation based on your wants and needs.

-I would be most excited for a 90-Day booking window.
-This would give you a clear advantage over all other guests, making it much easier to get on the most difficult to book rides and experiences.
+Many would be most excited for an extended, 90-Day booking window.
+This would give you a clear advantage over all other guests, making it much easier to get on the most difficult-to-book rides and experiences.